-The Matrix turns 20 years old next week and, like many of us, I’ll never forget the first time I saw it.
+I’ll never forget the first time I saw The Matrix.

 I was a freshman at New York University and being in the city meant we got to see a lot of movies early, especially through the school.
 I can’t recall the specific date, but it wasn’t surprising to get an invite to see some weird new Keanu Reeves movie in late February/early March of 1999.
 A movie called The Matrix.